GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 * Demography -  gender, age
 * Video Run time

-# Notes (Project Progress)
+# Notes to keep track (Project Progress)

 * Decided to use Sentimental analysis on the tags.
 * Factors influencing the popularity the views, likes, category etc.
 * Tables for the database. - View ID, Like and Dislikes and table link.
+(Have a data flow chart - to link separate tables)
 * To separate the publish date and time, rearrange the order to have the publish time first.
-* Dashboard - Tableu to be used
+* Dashboard - Tableau to be used.